Spider-Woman (Jessica Drew): Original series

 Issue #20 saw the departure of Gruenwald, Infantino, and Stern.
-New writer Michael Fleisher gave Spider-Woman a career as a bounty hunter, abandoned both the series' macabre tone and outstanding subplots such as Charles Magnus' mysterious disappearance, and replaced them with such superhero standbys as criminal masterminds and a love interest who is enamored with the protagonist's costumed guise but oblivious to her in her civilian identity.
+New writer Michael Fleisher gave Spider-Woman a career as a bounty hunter, abandoned both the series' macabre tone and outstanding subplots such as Charles Magnus' mysterious disappearance, and replaced them with such superhero standbys as criminal masterminds and a love interest who is enamored of the protagonist's costumed guise but oblivious to her in her civilian identity.
 Many fans criticized that Fleisher had taken away everything that made the character special.
 Fleisher would be retained on the series up until #32, after which Chris Claremont, already a big-name writer for his work on Uncanny X-Men, took over and switched Jessica Drew's occupation from bounty hunter to private investigator.
 Steve Leialoha was drawing the series by this time.

 The series had already come under criticism for its rapid turnover of writers, and like all of its writers, Claremont had a fairly short stay on Spider-Woman.
 After 13 issues, both he and Leialoha were compelled to leave for other projects.
 Their final issue marked the return of Gruenwald, this time as editor.
 He was promptly informed that due to dwindling sales, Marvel was canceling the series, and issue #50 would be the last.
 Gruenwald hired comic book novices Ann Nocenti and Brian Postman as writer and penciler for the final four issues, under the theory that their inexperience in the medium would give them a unique perspective and perhaps take the series out with a bang.
 Under Gruenwald's direction, the series returned to its macabre roots and resumed the long-abandoned subplot of Magnus's disappearance.
 The final issue used a photo cover of Marvel staffers (including Gruenwald and Nocenti) in costume as the issue's cast, and had Spider-Woman perish in a climactic battle with her nemesis Morgan le Fay.
 Nocenti reasoned, "These are licensed characters and you want them to have a forever life.
-At the same time, they live in a violent world and occasionally you feel like someone has to die, otherwise it’s too unreal".
+At the same time, they live in a violent world and occasionally you feel like someone has to die, otherwise it's too unreal.”

 Readers were outraged at the character being killed, and Nocenti and Gruenwald both came to feel remorse over their decision.
 Gruenwald took the readers' reaction especially to heart, and became determined to fix what he saw as a major mistake.
 He and Stern had been paired up again on Avengers, but with their jobs swapped, and he instructed Stern to write a story reviving Drew.
-Less than a year after her death, Spider-Woman was resurrected in The Avengers #240-241 (Feb.-March 1984).
+Less than a year after her death, Spider-Woman was resurrected in The Avengers #240-241 (Feb.-March 1984), the superheroes discovered Drew in her dire medical straits and helped her with the assistance of Doctor Strange.